Joint Time Frequency and Order Analysis Tool for DIAdem

 Conclusion

 This tool takes advantage of DIAdem's technology: the ability to interactively manage, inspect, analyze, and report data.
 By using DIAdem VBScripts, we can perform complicated frequency analyses on very large data sets, and in seconds view and inspect our results.
 The tool provides an easy to use, non-programming interface to performing three common types of frequency analysis: joint time frequency analysis, order analysis frequency spectrum, and order analysis order spectrum.
-The tool also provides additional functionality to convert tachometer data into RPM data, to convert time channels into DIAdem Date/Time channels, and to interactively rotate the 3D reports that are generated by the tool.
+The tool also provides additional functionality to convert tachometer data into RPM data and to convert back and forth between time channels and DIAdem Date/Time channels.